Changissnz/goals/README.md

 from an empirical standpoint,
 non-political.
 But it is not always
 politics because pain and suffering
-is inevitable, the pure existentialist
+are inevitable, the pure existentialist
 says.
 And the pure emotionalist with
 an aching soul would say that they
 just want to be happy.
 They do not